junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 And when a frightened child can go to all the time and all the places in the universe, where would he go?

-He goes to see a city that disappeared two thousand years ago, a creature he hasn't seen in millennia, a fish that is on its way to the shore, and a star that is on the edge of explosion.
+He goes to see a city that disappeared two thousand years ago, a creature he hasn't seen in millennia, a fish that is on its way to the shore, and a star that is on the verge of explosion.
 He watches them with the wonder of a child's eyes, and can't help but reach out his hands to help them, for he only wishes to save the lives.
 That is when everything -- the history, the reality -- starts crumbling down.

 And Dean, already exhausted from all the burden of world-saving, with all the Leviathans crawling in his world, has to travel to eons ago, with his best and broken angel friend, to save the world and bring him home.